siqirua/tp/docs/UserGuide.md

 Format: `findComp c/COMP_NAME`

-Example: `findComp c/midterm` lists all graded component contains the string midterm  (and their associated scores).
+Example: `findComp c/midterm` lists all graded components containing the string midterm  (and their associated scores).
 All graded students will be shown since they are relevant.

 ### Find students : `findScore`